 For a high-quality Zinc supplement, go to our own Hormone Balance Nutritionals and order here.

 Heal Your Gut

-Hippocrates, the father of medicine, was absolutely on the money with his assertion that “All disease begins in the gut.”
+Hippocrates, the father of medicine, famously said “All disease begins in the gut.”
 Now science is filling in the rest of that story.
-Research shows that when your levels of bad bacteria outweigh the good bacteria your immune system is weakened.
+Research shows that when your levels of bad bacteria outweigh the good bacteria, your immune system is weakened.
 Your gut can also slam-dunk your immunity if you have chronic digestive issues.
 These include dyspepsia (which causes discomfort and burping after food), acid reflux and leaky gut, where small gaps open up between the mucosa cells that line your gut wall.

 - Probiotic foods: These include miso, kimchi, sauerkraut, yogurt (if you can tolerate dairy, otherwise get coconut or almond yogurt) and kefir.